Table Of Contents

 Fill out the cost calculator with your resource requirements from the previous step.

-The calculators generate an estimate of costs you can expect to invest based on the combination of your requirements.
+The calculators estimate the costs you can expect to invest based on your requirements.

 Oh, another thing.